KacperGierycz/KacperGierycz/README.md

   1. SOLID
   2. Agile
   3. Clean Code
+  4. Object Oriented Programming
+  5. Test Driven Development
+  6. Data Structures
+  7. Multitreading
+  8. Streams
+  9. Spring Framework
+  10. Design Patterns
+  11. SQL
+  12. JAVA fundamentals
-  Object Oriented Programming, Test Driven Development, Data Structures, Multitreading, Streams, Spring Framework, Design Patterns, SQL, JAVA fundamentals, abstraction this is so common question that today I decide to memorise this beautifull sentence "In essense the abstraction is preserving the information that is releveant in a given context, and forgeting information that is irrelevant in that context" LINE BREAK - John V. Guttag LINE BREAK
+   Abstraction this is so common question I decide to memorise this beautifull sentence <br> * *"In essense the abstraction is preserving the information that is releveant in a given context, and forgeting information that is irrelevant in that context"* * <br> - John V. Guttag <br>
   Well according to this I'm on a quest to get into this concepts and understand them at least to the level of my current undertanding of computer science.
   The things that I have to press the most are Clan Code, Agile, SOLID The SOLID there is a L and D that I have to leave for leater But S single resposibility, O open for extension close for modification, I interface segregation